ubicucsd/crash_course/source/1_Welcome.md

 ### Welcome to the Crash Course!

 This course is designed for individuals with zero to some programming experience and zero to some bioinformatics experience.
-It is offered as an in-person course for students at UC San Diego, and some exercises require you to be a student to access our cloud workspace.
+It is ideally offered as a series of in-person workshops, specifically for students at UC San Diego.

-Regardless, we hope that the material here is useful even if you are not able to complete all the exercises (and, we hope to make this fully available to everyone soon).
+Regardless, we hope that the material here is useful even if you are not able to complete all the exercises.

 \- Sabeel Mansuri and Mark Chernyshev, Founders of the Bioinformatics Crash Course